-Figure 6.12 Sunset.
+Figure 6.2.5 Sunrise or sunset.

+13. The trough shown in figure 6.2.6 is constructed by fastening together three slabs of wood of dimensions 10 ft × 1 ft, and then attaching the construction to a wooden wall at each end.
 The angle θ was originally 30°, but because of poor construction the sides are collapsing.
 The trough is full of water.
-At what rate (in ft3/sec) is the water spilling out over the top of the trough if the sides have each fallen to an angle of 45°, and are collapsing at the rate of 1° per second? \Rightarrow
+At what rate (in ft3/sec) is the water spilling out over the top of the trough if the sides have each fallen to an angle of 45°, and are collapsing at the rate of 1° per second? ⇒

-Figure 6.13 Trough.
+Figure 6.2.6 Trough.

 - 14. A woman 5 ft tall walks at the rate of 3.5 ft/sec away from a streetlight that is 12 ft above the ground.
 At what rate is the tip of her shadow moving?
 At what rate is her shadow lengthening? ⇒ - 15.
 A man 1.8 meters tall walks at the rate of 1 meter per second toward a streetlight that is 4 meters above the ground.
 At what rate is the tip of his shadow moving?
 At what rate is his shadow shortening? ⇒ - 16.
 A police helicopter is flying at 150 mph at a constant altitude of 0.5 mile above a straight road.
 The pilot uses radar to determine that an oncoming car is at a distance of exactly 1 mile from the helicopter, and that this distance is decreasing at 190 mph.
 Find the speed of the car. ⇒ - 17.
 A police helicopter is flying at 200 kilometers per hour at a constant altitude of 1 km above a straight road.
 The pilot uses radar to determine that an oncoming car is at a distance of exactly 2 kilometers from the helicopter, and that this distance is decreasing at 250 kph.
 Find the speed of the car. ⇒ - 18.
 A light shines from the top of a pole 20 m high.
-A ball is falling 10 meters from the pole, casting a shadow on a building 30 meters away.
+A ball is falling 10 meters from the pole, casting a shadow on a building 30 meters away, as shown in figure 6.2.7.
 When the ball is 25 meters from the ground it is falling at 6 meters per second.
 How fast is its shadow moving? ⇒

-Figure 6.14 Falling ball.
+Figure 6.2.7 Falling ball.